Samsung/Tizen.NET/_posts/2019-05-02-try-latest-in-tizen-net.md

 ## Launch Your Application on Latest Tizen Emulator

-If you've done updating your application, you might need the Tizen emulator that fits on your nightly build for testing.
+If you've done updating your application, you may want to create the Tizen emulator that fits on your nightly build for testing.

 1. Download latest Tizen Platform Image File.<br/>
 You can get the file at